mai-ahz-ma/React_ToDo/README.md

 # React_ToDo
-A ReactJS Hooks/Context, Styled-components, Bootstrap, Node, Express, Sequelize and Postgres To Do List application companion
+A ReactJS Hooks/Context, Styled-components, Bootstrap, and Node To Do List application companion <3
 # Show your support
 Give a ⭐️ if you like this project!
 # Built With:
 HTML
 CSS
-JavaScript.
+JavaScript
+React